go-micro/.github/profile/README.md

 ## Maintainers

-Go micro a community driven project, and contributions are very welcome.
-We are also always looking for new maintainers.
+Go micro is a community driven project, and contributions are very welcome.
+We are always looking for new maintainers.

 See [MAINTAINERS](MAINTAINERS) for the list of current maintainers